mcarifio/bashenv/README.md

 ## RAQ (Randomly Asked Questions)

-* There are better shells to invest in, e.g. `zsh`, `elvish`, `xonsh`, `nushell` and so forth.
-Why bother with this? <br>
+* Question: There are better shells to invest in, e.g. `zsh`, `elvish`, `xonsh`, `nushell` and so forth.
+Why bother with this?
-  Bash is the default shell and you'll land in it often.
+  AnswerL Bash is the default shell and you'll land in it often.
 A few simple patterns go a long, long way.
   But yes, bash is imperfect as a shell _and_ as a programming language.
-But it's great strength is ubiquity.
+But it's ubiquitious.

-* If I'm going to start automating things, bash is the wrong language. <br>
+* Question: If I'm going to start automating things, bash is the wrong language.
-  Busted again.
+  Answer: Busted again.
 Except that I've noticed that I can whip up a quick bash function to automate something in about 5 minutes.
 And I can give that function a name that makes sense to me, that I can remember and that the bash shell will help complete when my memory is hazy.
+Which is about 10 minutes after researching some new command.

+* Question: Use bash history.
+Answer: Yes, but this isn't either/or.
+The functions I've tended to write fall into a few patterns:
+  + I change default arguments to a command
+  + I contextualize arguments to a command
+  + I bash complete a command differently from the original authors.
+  + I immortalize one liners.
+  + I bulletproof chatgpt answers.
+  + I avoid confusing bash constructs like regular expression matching using `=~`.
+I can stop googling `awk match`.